aegis-icons/misc/style_guide.md

 Use GitHub's emoji shortcodes (example: :+1: `:+1:`), because these work more consistently across the different platforms.

-> _Example:_ in Android, directly inserted emojis sometimes might use one colored font or not display at all.
+> _Example:_ on Android, directly inserted emojis sometimes might use one colored symbol instead of multicolor emojis or only display as box (a.k.a. [tofu](https://fonts.google.com/knowledge/glossary/tofu)).

 Resources for the emoji shortcodes, check the [useful links](#useful-links) section.

 ### Details block

-Use it for content that's not vital, here's the format that aegis-icons uses:
+Use it for content that's not vital to most of the readers, here's the format that aegis-icons uses:

 ```html
 <details>